cfe-lab/Kive/docs/admin.md

 This page should help you look after Kive, Slurm, and PostgreSQL.
 If you don't find your answers here, consider adding some notes and a link to the documentation you found somewhere else.

+## Installing a new server ##
+This is closely related to the tasks for deploying a release in the CONTRIBUTING.md file, but there are extra tasks that only need to be done once.
+We try to keep the vagrant scripts up to date, so you can experiment with a working installation.
+This is a high level description of the tasks that are detailed in those scripts.

+* Install PostgreSQL - main database for the project
+* Install Singularity - isolates developer pipelines from the host machine
+* Install Docker - for backward compatibility, now replaced by Singularity
+* Install MySQL/MariDB - stores Slurm's accounting data
+* Install Slurm - allocates memory and processors for multiple jobs across the cluster
+* Install Apache - web server, runs as kive user
+* Install virtual environment for Python - isolates Python libraries from the system version of Python
+* Install pip - another Python installation tool
+* Install Kive - the Python source code for this project
+* Install Kive purge tasks - scheduled tasks under systemd
+* Create Kive database

 ## Restarting a compute node ##
 Sometimes, we have to restart compute nodes.
 The most common cause is a memory leak.
 We can see the memory available with this command: